aai-institute/lakefs-spec/docs/guides/transactions.md

 ## Atomicity

-If an exception occurs anywhere during the transaction, all queued file uploads are discarded:
+If an exception occurs anywhere during the transaction, all queued file uploads and versioning operations are discarded:

 ```python
 from lakefs_spec import LakeFSFileSystem